 Parents and coaches must be educated to realize that narrowing a child’s experience will limit athletic potential in the long run.

 |Youth in Early Specialization Group (ESS)||Youth in General Sports Skills (GSS)|

 Prone to injuries because of forced adaption

 Excelling in any sport requires basic physical abilities that later translate into sports-specific skills.

 Athleticism is not necessarily a genetic trait, & like with most things in life, it can be trainable, if given the right types of conditioning stimulus.

-Creates a, utilizing body-weight exercises & running drills, for greater chance for success in chosen athletic endeavours & lifetime of active healthy living.
+Creates, utilizing body-weight exercises & running drills, a greater chance for success in chosen athletic endeavours & a lifetime of active healthy living.